 River paddling safety and enjoyment depends on river levels, weather, equipment and participants’ skill-levels.
 Trip leaders will always try to select a section of river that is within the comfort zone and abilities of those who want to paddle, but this cannot be guaranteed if river levels are high or otherwise dangerous.
 The Trip leader will consult with other paddlers as required concerning the river and section to be paddled; the size of the group and the skill levels of the participants, etc. The leader’s decision these trip related matters is final.

-The usual meeting spot is the Millstream Park and Ride, to the south of the interchange.
-Doubling up of boats and paddlers to save fuel and pollution is done then.
+The usual meeting spot is the clubhouse.
+Ride sharing for boats and paddlers to reduce energy consumption is done then.
 Starting time varies with the time of year.
 See the VCKC Newsletter for details.

 There are many areas in South Vancouver Island that are suitable for day-long canoe trips.
 Most are on the ocean or slow-moving sections of rivers, there being relatively few large lakes within easy reach.